NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 <a name="secretkeycryptography"></a>_Secret key (symmetric) cryptography_: Uses a key shared between agents to communicate with confidentiality and authentication.

-<a name="publickeycryptography"></a>_Public key (assymmetric) cryptography_: Uses two keys, the private key and the public key.
-The public key is used to encrypt objects,and to verify digital signatures.
-The private key is used to to decrypt and sign objects, and is typically kept secret by one or more key holders.
+<a name="publickeycryptography"></a>_Public key (asymmetric) cryptography_: Uses two keys, the private key and the public key.
+The public key is used to encrypt objects, and to verify digital signatures.
+The private key is used to decrypt and sign objects, and is typically kept secret by one or more key holders.
 Allows key distribution without exposing the key.

-<a name="secretsharing"></a>_Secret sharing_: method of splitting a key (and thus, in effect,any object encrypted with that key) into N parts, of which only M are needed to recreate the key, but less than M of the parts provide no information about the key.
+<a name="secretsharing"></a>_Secret sharing_: method of splitting a key (and thus, in effect, any object encrypted with that key) into N parts, of which only M are needed to recreate the key, but less than M of the parts provide no information about the key.
 A potent tool for distributing control over objects between agents.

 <a name="digitalsignature"></a>_Digital signature_: Cryptographic protocol, based on public key cryptography, that proves that an object was in active contact with the private key corresponding to the signature: the object was actively "signed" with that key.
 Probably should have been called a "digital stamp" or "digital seal" since its function resembles more those methods than an autograph.